tibc_logo_white

 Major Event and Business Tourism Capacity:

-With proven capability and facilities to host global events – including the Canadian Country Music Awards in Kelowna and the 2026 FIFA World Cup™ in Vancouver – B.C. offers strong infrastructure and demand drivers for destination, accommodation, and event‑related investments.
+With proven capability and facilities to host global events – including the Canadian Country Music Awards, the 2026 FIFA World Cup™ 2026 and the Web Summit Convention– B.C. offers strong infrastructure and demand drivers for destination, accommodation, and event‑related investments.

 Stable Economy and Skilled Workforce:

 Canada ranks among the world’s most stable economies and is consistently recognized as having the most educated population globally.
-British Columbia’s tourism sector draws from a deep, skilled and passionate workforce supported by specialized training and labour market programs.
+British Columbia’s tourism sector draws from a deep, skilled and passionate workforce supported by specialized skills training and post-secondary education programs.

 Indigenous-Led and Regenerative Tourism Leadership: